 The Chinese use two brush strokes to write the word ‘crisis’.
 One stands for danger; another one for opportunity.
 In a crisis, beware of the danger, but recognize the opportunity.

 The current situation in Ukraine is a perfect illustration for this quote.
 On the one hand, there are the devastating consequences of the ongoing war: a record 21.4% decline in industrial production, a slowdown in the key economic sectors, and a skyrocketing foreign debt.
-On the other hand, there are emerging opportunities for startups and companies specializing in software outsourcing.
+On the other hand, there are emerging opportunities for startups and outsourcing software development companies.
 Is it beneficial to invest in Ukraine?
 And if so, how to leverage all the risks involved in the process?
 Furthermore, why do world-famous visionaries show enormous interest in outsourcing to this emerging country?
 Let’s find out!

 Software Market Overview

 The Ukrainian software division is the only branch showing an exponential growth even in the times of the economic downturn.
 From 2005 to 2014, the IT industry experienced 4.5 times growth, totaling $2.3 billion in export volume.
 The experts state that this number will increase to $7.7 billion in 2020.